Teddy Bridgewater Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Teddy Bridgewater Player Prop Bets for NFL Week 7 - Denver vs. Cleveland

-There will be player prop bet markets available for Teddy Bridgewater ahead of Thursday's NFL action at 8:20 PM ET live on FOX.
-This Week 7 matchup sees Bridgewater's Denver Broncos (3-3) square off against the Cleveland Browns (3-3) at FirstEnergy Stadium in Cleveland, Ohio.
+Bookmakers have installed player prop bet markets for Teddy Bridgewater ahead of his next NFL game on Thursday at 8:20 PM ET airing on FOX.
+This Week 7 matchup sees Bridgewater's Denver Broncos (3-3) play the Cleveland Browns (3-3) at FirstEnergy Stadium in Cleveland, Ohio.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.